yegor256/blog/_posts/2014/april/2014-04-06-movies-for-thanasis.md

 date: 2014-04-06
 ---

-Here is a list of movies I've recommended to a friend, some time ago.
+Sometime ago, I recommended a list of movies to a friend of mine after he told me was losing all interest in  "Hollywood."
-He was interested to give up "Hollywood".

-Level C is supposed to be impossible to understand unless you've seen (and understood) A and B. So, start with A and post your comments :)
+Level C titles are supposed to be impossible to understand unless you've seen (and understood) their prequels -- listed in sections A and B. So, start browsing the lists in sections A and post your comments if you have any. :)

 Level A